ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## B) Buffer glitch attack

-In this task you will be attacking unsafe assembly code as tutorial Fault_3-Glitch_Buffer_Attacks.ipynb instructs.
-Do parts 1.1-1.3, take screenshot of your successful attack and answer questions in your return template.
+**In this task you will complete tutorial *Fault_3-Glitch_Buffer_Attacks.ipynb***.
+Do parts 1.1-1.3, which concentrate on attacking unsafe assebly code.
+After being successful, take screenshot of results and answer additional questions in your return template.

 > You can tune tried glitch parameters to the ones that you retrieved in the last task